Carrier-envelope phase and pulse shape effects on vacuum pair production in asymmetric electric fields with bell-shaped envelopes: Momentum distribution

 Each turning point $t_i$ contributes separately an exponentially suppressed term $e^{-2K_\textbf{k}^i}$.
 Turning points farther from the real axis have larger imaginary parts, yielding larger $K_\textbf{k}^i$ and thus weaker contributions.
 Interference between pairs of turning points is contained in the second term in \eqref{eq:semiclassical} and is appreciable only when the involved turning points have comparable values of $K_\mathbf{k}^i$; otherwise the cross term is exponentially suppressed.
 A practical guideline is thus: turning points closest to the real axis tend to dominate the distribution, and interference is strongest between turning point pairs with similar distances from the real axis.
 Of course, depending on the structure of $A(t)$, other pairs of turning points can also interfere strongly.

-In this work, we present, for the first time, the turning point structure for a nonanalytic field of the form \eqref{eq:field_profile}.
-To enable a well-defined turning point analysis, we regularize the non-analyticity at $t=0$ by replacing the Heaviside step function with a sigmoid function.
+To study the turning point structure, we first need to analytically continue the field to the complex-time plane.
+However, since \eqref{eq:field_profile} is not smooth at $t=0$ due to the Heaviside step function, continuation to the complex-time plane is not possible.
+To enable a well-defined turning point analysis, we regularize the non-analyticity by replacing the Heaviside step function with a smooth step function that interpolates monotonically between $0$ and $1$ with slope controlled by a smoothing parameter.
+We have used smooth step functions of different analytic structures to ensure robustness of our results.
 The details of this regularization and the numerical procedure used to identify the turning points are given in Appx.~\ref{app:TP identification}.
 In this section, we restrict our discussion to the results obtained for the Gaussian envelope.

 In Fig.~\ref{fig:TP_kz_variation}, panels (a) and (c) show the turning point structure at momenta corresponding to the peaks in Fig.~\ref{fig:MD_betaall_phi0_nu1} (c) and (d) respectively.
 Panels (b) and (d) in Fig.~\ref{fig:TP_kz_variation} show turning points at nearby momenta where the momentum distribution has a smaller value.
 In all cases the turning points arrange themselves in an infinitely tall hourglass structure symmetric about the real axis.
 The key difference lies in the proximity of turning points to the real axis: the momenta at the peaks correspond to turning points closer to the real axis as compared to those off the peaks.
-This aligns with the insight from \eqref{eq:semiclassical} and explains the larger values of the distribution at the peaks, and also the relatively weak interference in Figs.~\ref{fig:MD_betaall_phi0_nu1} (c) and (d) as most turning points beyond the first few are strongly suppressed.
+This aligns with the insight from \eqref{eq:semiclassical} and explains the larger values of the distribution at the peaks, and the weak interference in Figs.~\ref{fig:MD_betaall_phi0_nu1} (c) and (d) as most turning points beyond the first few are suppressed.

 To illustrate how the asymmetry parameter $\beta$ modifies the interference structure, Fig.~\ref{fig:TP_beta_variation} shows turning points at peak momenta for several values of $\beta$.
 For small $\beta$, the hourglass shape is narrow and well-separated from the real axis.
 As $\beta$ increases, the hourglass broadens and the turning points move closer to the real axis.
 Consequently, a larger number of turning points contribute significantly to the second term in \eqref{eq:semiclassical}, leading to a pronounced strengthening of the interference patterns, as shown in Fig.~\ref{fig:MD_betaall_phi0_nu1}.